MGS88/AIO_OpenStack_Stein/README.md

-# AIO OpenStack Stein
+# AIO OpenStack Stein VBox

 You can download the file via google drive due that the file is larger than 2GB: https://drive.google.com/file/d/1ai7_11HcSTdLziq3X43kyn0HzgEKHuLg

-OVA format Image of all in one openstack stein release based on Ubuntu 18.04 LTS for VirutalBox to run it, choose the image under file > import appliance in Vbox manager
+OVA format Image for Virtual Box of all in one openstack stein release based on Ubuntu 18.04 LTS for VirutalBox to run it, choose the image under file > import appliance in Vbox manager

 # Host OS username/password: